Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

         plt.legend(loc='lower right')
         plt.show()

-With these changes in place, our libEnsemble code can be run with MPI by:
+With these changes in place, our libEnsemble code can be run with MPI by

 .. code-block:: bash

   $ mpirun -n 5 python3 calling_script.py

-Where ``-n 5`` tells ``mpirun`` to produce five processes, one of which will be the master process with the libEnsemble manager, and the other four will run libEnsemble workers.
+where ``-n 5`` tells ``mpirun`` to produce five processes, one of which will be the master process with the libEnsemble manager and the other four will run libEnsemble workers.

 .. _MPI: https://en.wikipedia.org/wiki/Message_Passing_Interface